If your health care provider thinks that you may have persistent depressive disorder, exams and tests may include:

 Prepare for your appointment by making a list of:

-- Any symptoms you've had, including any that may seem unrelated to the reason for which you scheduled the appointment
+- Any symptoms you've had, including any that may seem unrelated to the reason for the appointment.

-- All medications, vitamins, supplements or herbal preparations that you're taking, and the doses
+- All medicines, vitamins, supplements or herbal preparations that you're taking, and the doses.

 - Why can't I get over this depression on my own?